Google Meet: FAQ

 If a bot was sent to a Google Meet meeting, but your user didn't see it ask to be let in from the waiting room, it's likely because they were not the host of the meeting.

-If none of the Hosts are in the call yet, nobody will see a pop-up to let the bot in.
-Once the host joins, then the host will see the pop-up appear.
+If none from the host's Google org is in the call yet, nobody will see a pop-up to let the bot in.
+Once someone from the host organization joins, they will see the pop-up appear.

 Participants whose email address is on the event invite are able to join with no host present, so other invited participants may join before the host and wonder why the bot is not joining.